 Cycling will also include Madison cycling which will return to the Games for the first time since 2008.

 The first time that Judo made its Olympic debut was in the Tokyo Games of 1964, which is appropriate since judo originated in Japan in 1882.
 The 2020 Games will feature a mixed team judo event.
 Each nation will form a team of three men and three women, with each team from one of three weight classes.

 Gender equality has come to boxing where the 2020 Games will see the number of men’s weight divisions going from 10 to eight and women’s increasing from three to five.

 Mixed teams will be part of the Shooting competition as duos of one man and one woman will compete in air rifle, trap, and air pistol events.

 Sport Climbing will make its debut at the 2020 Olympic Games.
 The event will involve an overall competition that will encompass three events:

-- Bouldering – climbers must compete a short course in a fixed amount of time
+- Bouldering – climbers must complete a short course in a fixed amount of time

 These three events are typically separate in World Cup circuits but here they will be combined.

-Both the men’s and women’s competitions, as well as one mixed gender event, will have new events -- a 800-meter freestyle in the men’s program and a 1,500 free gets for women.
-The men’s division has had a 1500 free gets and the women’s division has had a 800-meter freestyle in previous games.
+Both the men’s and women’s competitions, as well as one mixed-gender event, will have new events — an 800-meter freestyle in the men’s program and a 1,500 free gets for women.
+The men’s division has had a 1500 free gets and the women’s division has had an 800-meter freestyle in previous games.